jbush001/NyuziProcessor/rtl/README.md

 * The global signal 'reset' is used within the core.
 It is asynchronous and active high.
 * SRAMs use generic modules sram_1r1w/sram_2r1w rather than being instantiated directly with logic arrays.
 * One file is used per module and the name of the module is the same as the name of the file.
+* Instance names are generally the same as the module that is being instantiated, potentially with a descriptive suffix.

 Generally modules can be one of two types: a generic library component (like arbiter or sram_1r1w), or a non-generic component like l1_miss_queue.
 The following conventions are used for the latter: